iveykun/final-project-discord/README.md

 It is complicated to set up, i can provide a video of me explaining all the different functions if you want.

+First you need to go to discord developer portal and make an account, after which you will have to make a new "app" as well as a new "bot" user.
+Name it however you wish; mine is called Leafeon.
+The most important part is to obtain a "token" which is a type of license for the bot to be able to connect to discord servers.

+Then you have to replace the token in the code (bot.run(token)) with the token you obtained.
+Token is like a ID for a bot.

+On your PC, make sure to download discord.py[voice] as well as asyncio, FFmpeg, youtube-dl, as well as any dependencies.
+I can't keep track of everything I need, so you will unfortunaltely have to read the errors and install any missing libraries.

 Commands:

 ping: returns pong! in the chat.
 Used to test if the bot is online